View Details Explore Now →

 Practice Insight: Mini Case Study

 The Miller Family: John Miller, a successful entrepreneur in London, has a net worth exceeding the inheritance tax threshold.
-Concerned about the potential tax burden on his estate, he establishes a discretionary trust and transfers ownership of his £1 million life insurance policy to the trust.
+Concerned about the potential tax burden on his estate, he establishes a discretionary trust and transfers ownership of his £1 million life insurance Policy to the trust.
 Upon his death, the £1 million death benefit is paid to the trust, which distributes the funds to his children, free from inheritance tax.
 This saves the family £400,000 in inheritance tax.

 Future Outlook 2026-2030